4paradigm/FeatInsight/README.md

 ## Core Concepts

 * Feature: Data obtained through feature extraction from raw data that can be directly used for model training and inference.
-* Feature Group: A set of features defined by a single SQL computation statement.
+* Feature View: A set of features defined by a single SQL computation statement.
 * Data Table: In OpenMLDB, data tables include online storage that supports real-time queries and distributed offline storage.
 * Online Scenario: By deploying online feature services, it provides hard real-time online feature extraction interfaces using online data.
 * Offline Scenario: Uses distributed computing to process offline data for feature computation and exports sample files needed for machine learning.